acbrandao/GoLang/README.md

 # GoLang

 Go Lang code and scripts.
-Mostly for my learning
+Mostly for my learning and educational purposes.
+Go [[https://golang.org/]] is a compiled programming language developed at Google and popular for server side applications.
+The language is cross-platform and features a number of modern capabilities over traditional languages like C/C++ or Java

+*Go is a programming language created at Google in 2009 by Robert Griesemer, Rob Pike, and Ken Thompson.
+Go is a statically typed compiled language in the tradition of C, with memory safety, garbage collection, structural typing, and CSP-style concurrent programming features added.
+The compiler, tools and source code are all free and open source* (source Wikipedia)

-# Sample GoLange program
+# Sample Golang program

-Below is a sample go lang program , saved as **hello.go**
+Below is the simplest  Go lang program , saved as **hello.go**

 ```go
 package main